2013 Medals and Awards

 Alfred Steers Dissertation Prize

-'for popularising geography through television travel documentaries and writing’
+'for popularising geography through writing about places, cultures and history’